ankit-vaghela30/ra-operators/README.md

 five students implemented fundamental Database operators like select, project, join, union and minus.
 Later, Indexing was also added with data structures like Bplus tree and Linear Hashmap.

+Note: Some of the files were provided by course instructor.

 I have worked exclusively on join operation and indexing on Linear Hashmap data structure.

+## Description of project

+1. Finish the implementation the 5 RA Operators that are partially implemented in Table.java.
+Store tuples in an ArrayList.
+Use    MapType.NO_MAP for the index type (no indexing).

+2. Use indices (TreeMap (in Java), LinHashMap and BpTreeMap) to speed up the processing of Select and Join.
+Indices must be        integrated and used in the Table class.
+For a bonus of up to (+10) provide the option of storing the tuples in a FileList as    well as in an ArrayList.

 ## How to run
 Compile this program using sbt (simple build tool).
 While in the project directory, do the follow: